 Paul Kuhn—CEO & Director

 Mr. Kuhn joined Avrupa Minerals in July 2010 after working with Metallica Mining in Oslo, Norway since August 2008.
-He has more than 30 years of experience in the minerals exploration business in North America, Central Asia and Europe.
+He has more than 40 years of experience in the minerals exploration business in North America, Central Asia and Europe.
 He earned an A.B.
 Degree from Dartmouth College, US, in 1978, and an M.S.
 Degree from the University of Montana, US, in 1983.
 Mr. Kuhn has worked in a variety of geological terrains, exploring for gold, silver, base metals, uranium, and phosphate deposits, and has spent time as a production geologist in the deep underground mines of the Coeur d`Alene Mining District, historically one of the world’s most important silver districts.
-Mr. Kuhn has managed successful exploration programs in the US and Turkey, and was involved in a number of base and precious metal discoveries in Turkey, including the Taç and Çorak polymetallic deposits (presently being developed by Mediterranean Resources), the Cerattepe Cu-Au volcanogenic massive sulfide deposit (held by Inmet Mining), the Altıntepe epithermal Au deposit (being developed by Stratex International), the Diyadın Carlin-style Au deposit (developed by Newmont Mining and currently held by Koza Altin), and the Karakartal porphyry Cu-Au deposit (being developed by Anatolia Minerals).
-Mr. Kuhn was also involved with the original mapping and description of the Çöpler porphyry Au deposit (presently under mine construction and development by Anatolia Minerals).
+Mr. Kuhn has managed successful exploration programs in the US, Turkey, and Western Europe.
+He was involved in a number of base and precious metal discoveries in Turkey, including the Taç and Çorak polymetallic deposits, the Cerattepe Cu-Au volcanogenic massive sulfide deposit, the Altıntepe epithermal Au deposit (being mined by Bahar Madencilik), the Diyadın/Mollakarra Carlin-style Au deposit (operated by Koza Altın), and the Karakartal porphyry Cu-Au deposit (being developed by SSR Mining).
+Mr. Kuhn was also involved with the original mapping, description, and drill targeting of the Çöpler porphyry Au deposit (presently being mined by SSR Mining).

 Mark T. Brown—Director

 Mr. Brown is the President of Pacific Opportunity Capital Ltd., headquartered in Vancouver B.C.
 Pacific Opportunity is a financial consulting and merchant banking firm active in venture capital markets in North America.
 Mr. Brown has assisted in the successful establishment of several private and public companies.
-In the mining and mineral exploration sector, Mr. Brown has played key roles in the success of Rare Element Resources Ltd., Sutter Gold Mining Ltd., Portal Resources Ltd., Pitchstone Exploration Ltd., Animas Resources, and other junior exploration companies.
+In the mining and mineral exploration sector, Mr. Brown has played key roles in the success of Rare Element Resources Ltd.,, Pitchstone Exploration Ltd., Animas Resources Ltd., and other exploration companies.
 His corporate activities include merger and acquisition transactions, financing, strategic corporate planning, and corporate development.
 Prior to joining Pacific Opportunity, Mr. Brown managed the financial departments of two TSE 300 companies, Miramar Mining Corp. and Eldorado Gold Ltd. Mr. Brown has a Bachelor of Commerce from the University of British Columbia and qualified as a Chartered Professional Accountant in 1993, while working with PricewaterhouseCoopers in Vancouver.

 Paul Dircksen— Director